Unleash/unleash-sdk-examples/NodeJS/README.md

 ```

 # Congratulation 🎉
-If you are reading this that means that you have succefully complete the NodeJS example 👏 .
+If you are reading this that means that you have successfully complete the NodeJS example 👏 .